Diawl Bach Nymphs - Diawl Bach Fly Patterns

-In Britain and some areas of Northern Europe the Diawl Bach has become one of the most popular stillwater flies of recent times, amazing for such a drab, non-descript trout fly.
-An all round nymph attractor pattern the Diawl Bach can be fished in a variety of ways and it is gives good results in rough and calm waters.
+In Britain and some areas of Northern Europe the Diawl Bach fly pattern has become one of the most popular stillwater flies of recent times, amazing for such a drab, non-descript trout fly.
+An all round nymph attractor pattern Diawl Bach flies can be fished in a variety of ways and it is gives good results in rough and calm waters.
 It is a suggestive pattern, similar to all sorts of aquatic insect life especially the midge.
-The secret to this fly’s success is its sparse, nymph like profile making it a fly for all seasons and waters and we beleive the movement of peacock herl really helps the Diawl Bach as a deadly fishing fly.
+The secret to this fly’s success is its sparse, nymph like profile making it a fly for all seasons and waters and we believe the movement of peacock herl really helps the Diawl Bach as a deadly fishing fly.
 The fly has developed into a range of Diawl Bach Fly Patterns, Check how to fish the Diawl Bach fly techniques section below

-The Diawl Bach is that it can be fished on any line, from high floater to ultra-fast sinker, from just under the surface to very deep.
+The Diawl Bach fly pattern can be fished on any line, from high floater to ultra-fast sinker, from just under the surface to very deep.
 Fish it up and 'on the hang' on a fast sinker or fish it slowly on floater, as you would a team of Buzzers.
 British fly fishing competition fishermen use many combinations of nymphs and streamers, the most common perhaps being a Diawl Bach, suspended between two boobies or having a single booby on the point of the leader and using the Diawl Back.
 The chasing trout are lured by the booby, but when the retrieved line is stopped and the flies left to hang in the water, Trout will often turn and take the nymph.